percona/pbm-docs/docs/reference/glossary.md

 Server-side encryption is the encryption of data by the remote storage server as it receives it.
 The data is encrypted when it is written to S3 bucket and decrypted when you access the data.

+## Technical preview feature

+Technical preview features are not yet ready for enterprise use and are not included in support via SLA.
+They are included in this release so that users can provide feedback prior to the full release of the feature in a future GA release (or removal of the feature if it is deemed not useful).
+This functionality can change (APIs, CLIs, etc.) from tech preview to GA.